1 - About Microservice Dungeon 2.0

 Map-Resources

 The map for an MSD game is configurable.
 There are a couple of standard map types, and it is possible to add other types as well for dedicated games.
-Please refer to the map details page for an in-depth explanation of what elements a map consists of.
+Please refer to the map definition guide for an in-depth explanation of how to configure your own map for an MSD game.

 Buying a Robot

 Players can purchase new robots at any time during the game using their money.
-Newly bought robots spawn instantly at a space station dedicated to a player or by choice.
+Newly bought robots spawn instantly at a space station dedicated to a player.

 Action-Cooldown / -Queue [to be discussed]